 Action Artwork Rental is a cleared art rental house that caters to the film industry and represents local artists on all types of productions, from commercials to TV shows to big-budget feature films.
-Georgia Film Site reached out to Carey Hall, the business side of Action Artwork Rental, who shared some insight about how art rentals work in the film industry.
+Georgia Film Site reached out to Victoria Coffee, the business side of Action Artwork Rental, who shared some insight about how art rentals work in the film industry.

 Georgia Film Site: How does Action Artwork Rental represent artists to film productions?